okstate-library/door-traffic-counter/README.md

 src/main/resources/sql and run the "make_database.sql" sql in Mysql DBMS.
 ```

-There are two roles user and admin.

 The admin username and password are "admin".
-After setup user can change his password.
+After setup the system user can change his/her password.

 __Set Your MySQL username & password in application.properties__